Use the online application

 Complete the Free Application for Federal Student Aid (FAFSA)

 to determine your qualifications for federal and state aid, institutional grants, work study options, and student loans.
 Federal financial aid is available for students enrolled in the A.A.S.
 Emergency Management Degree for required Gen Ed Core and Elective courses taken at FCC.
-Financial Aid is not available for the fee to convert FEMA Independent Study courses to college credit or for the fee for Emergency Management module courses.
+Financial Aid is not available for the fee to convert FEMA Independent Study courses to college credit or for the fee for Emergency Management EMGT courses.